tusharkawsar/hospmgmt/README.md

 Doctors are scheduled to visit their patients on certain times.
 A doctor can visit zero or more patients; similarly, a patient can have visit from zero or more of his doctor(s).
 These information are saved in a relationship called PatientScheduleList.

-A patient and a Block one-one
+A patient and a Block has a one-one relationship.